horlali/Housing-Price-Prediction/README.md

 # real_pricing
-A simple pricing prediction analysis with machine learning using the linear regresion model
+A simple pricing prediction analysis with machine learning using the linear regression model